Is It Normal For My Puppy To Have Soft Stools Or Diarrhea?

 Regular Deworming and Vaccinations

 Puppies are particularly susceptible to intestinal parasites, making regular deworming and vaccinations an essential part of their preventative care.
-Consult with your veterinarian for a deworming schedule and ensure that your puppy's vaccinations are up to date to protect them from potentially harmful infections.
+Consult with your veterinarian for a recommended deworming schedule and ensure that your puppy's vaccinations are up to date to protect them from potentially harmful infections.

 Minimizing Stress and Anxiety